xlwings/xlwings-server/docs/custom_functions.md

 This behavior is not only consistent in itself, it's also in line with how NumPy works and is often what you want: for example, you can directly loop over a vertical 1-dimensional range of cells.

-However, if the argument can be anything from a single cell to a one- or two-dimensional range, you'll want to use the `ndim` option: this allows you to always get the inputs as a two-dimensional list, no matter what the input dimension is:
+However, if the argument can be anything from a single cell to a one- or two-dimensional range, you'll want to use the `ndim` option: this allows you to always get the inputs as a one- or two-dimensional list, no matter what the input dimension is:

 ```python
 from xlwings.server import func, arg